Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/Analyst/Day5/README.md

 ## Accelerating Image Processing with GPU-ready Libraries I & II

 > Teacher: Stéphane RIGAUD
-> Helpers: tbc
+> Helpers: Minh-Son Phan

 ### Requirement & Install

-We will use a new python environment, we advise to use [miniforge]().
+We will use a new python environment, we advise to use [miniforge](https://github.com/conda-forge/miniforge).
 Create one and activate it.

 ```bash
 mamba create --name cle python=3.12 -y